Introduction

 Preparing to Clean

-- Ensure the room is well-ventilated to avoid inhaling any dust.
+- Make sure the room is well-ventilated to reduce dust inhalation.

-- Lay down drop cloths or old towels to protect your flooring from drips and spills.
+- Protect your floors by laying down drop cloths or old towels to catch any drips.

 Dusting and Vacuuming

-- Start by gently dusting your walls with a microfiber cloth to remove loose dirt.
+- Start by gently dusting the walls with a microfiber cloth to remove loose dirt.

-- Use the soft brush attachment on your vacuum to carefully vacuum the surface, especially in corners and near the ceiling.
+- Use the soft brush attachment on your vacuum to carefully clean the wall surface, especially in corners and near the ceiling.

 Spot Cleaning Stains